Updated February 3, 2024 by Sean McQuaid

 The police do not ask you to take a breath test if they don’t suspect you of being impaired.
-They know what they are doing and know how to make a case that will make you look bad.
+They know what they are doing and are tricky about making you look bad.
 Keep in mind that everything that they ask you to do is done for the purpose of proving that you are impaired.

 - If you’ve had nothing to drink, then you should always take the test and blow .000.
 But, you should expect to be asked to provide a urine sample next.

 - If you know you’re over Florida’s Blood Alcohol Content (BAC) legal limit of 0.08 or are in doubt, it is always better to refuse the breathalyzer test.

 What Will Happen If I Refuse an Intoxilyzer Test in Florida?